NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Fists of the Ruby Phoenix/Taiga Yai.md

   - name: "Items"
     desc: "[[Equipment/Shortbow|+2 Greater Striking Shortbow]], 20x [[Equipment/Arrows|Arrows]]"
   - name: "Botanic Interruption"
-    desc: " (primal) **Trigger** The taiga yai is standing in natural foliage or undergrowth and is targeted by a melee attack\n**Effect** The taiga yai infuses their power within the plants around them, causing the plants to shoot up and create a protective barrier.
+    desc: " (primal) **Trigger** The taiga yai is standing in natural foliage or undergrowth and is targeted by a melee attack\n* * *\n\n**Effect** The taiga yai infuses their power within the plants around them, causing the plants to shoot up and create a protective barrier.
 The taiga yai gains a +2 circumstance bonus to AC against the triggering attack roll.
 If the attack misses, the attacker must attempt a DC 33 Reflex check save.
 On a failed save, the attacker is [[Conditions/Immobilized|Immobilized]] for 1 round as the plants grab hold of them; on a critical failure, the attacker is also knocked [[Conditions/Prone|Prone]]."

 abilities_mid:
   - name: ""